-In order to let hj(t) be interpreted as a result of learning-by-doing, assume that the growth of hj(t) increases with the effort uj(t) devoted to producing good i (as opposed to increasing with the effort withdrawn from production).
-A simple way to do this is (30) To be specific, assume that 81 > li2, so that good 1 is taken to be the 'high-technology' good.
-For the sake of discussion, assume at one extreme that the effects of hj(t) in (29) and (30) are entirely external: production and skill accumulation for each good depend on the average skill level in that industry only.
+(as opposed to increasing with the i devoted to producing good from production).
+A simple way to do this is (30) withdrawneffort so that good 1 is taken to be 2, liTo be specific, assume that 81 > the 'high-technology' good.
+For the sake of discussion, assume at one in (29) and (30) are entirely external: hj(t) extreme that the effects of production and skill accumulation for each good depend on the average skill level in that industry only.